Princess Alexandra of Hanover (born 1999)

-Princess Alexandra of Hanover (Alexandra Charlotte Ulrike Maryam Virginia; born 20 July 1999) is the fourth child of Princess Caroline of Monaco and the third of Ernst August, Prince of Hanover.
+Princess Alexandra of Hanover (Alexandra Charlotte Ulrike Maryam Virginia; born 20 July 1999) is a Monegasque figure skater and the fourth child of Princess Caroline of Monaco and the third of Ernst August, Prince of Hanover.

-Early life and family
+Family

 Alexandra was born on 20 July 1999 in Vöcklabruck, Upper Austria.
-She was christened on 19 September 1999 by Horst Hirschler, Landesbischof of the Evangelical-Lutheran Church of Hanover, in a ceremony at her father's hunting lodge Auerbach, near Grünau im Almtal, Upper Austria.
+She was christened on 19 September that year by Horst Hirschler, Landesbischof of the Evangelical-Lutheran Church of Hanover, in a ceremony at her father's hunting lodge Auerbach, near Grünau im Almtal, Upper Austria.
 Her godparents are her paternal aunt Alexandra, Princess of Leiningen, maternal half-sister Charlotte Casiraghi, Ulrike Ulmschneider, Maryam Sachs, Virginia Gallico, George Condo, and Eric Maier.
 She was named after each of her godmothers.

 She has half-siblings from her parents' previous marriages.
 From her father's previous marriage, she has two half-brothers, Hereditary Prince Ernst August and Prince Christian of Hanover.
 From her mother's previous marriage, she has two half-brothers, Andrea and Pierre Casiraghi, and one half-sister, Charlotte Casiraghi.
 Her maternal uncle, Albert II, is the sovereign of Monaco.
 She is a granddaughter of American actress Grace Kelly.
 On her father's side, she is a descendant of Queen Victoria of the United Kingdom, Wilhelm II, German Emperor, and King Christian IX of Denmark.
+She is also a first cousin once removed of Queen Sofía of Spain and King Constantine II of the Hellenes, and a second cousin of King Felipe VI of Spain.

 Alexandra is the only one of Princess Caroline's four children who bears any royal style or title.
 While she is formally styled as Her Royal Highness Princess Alexandra of Hanover in Monaco, she is afforded the style and title out of courtesy elsewhere.
-As the Kingdom of Hanover no longer exists, her legally recognized name in Germany is Alexandra Princess of Hanover, with Princess of Hanover forming her surname.
-She is 13th in the line of succession to the Monegasque throne.
+She is 14th in the line of succession to the Monegasque throne.
 Through her father, she was in the line of succession to the British throne until 2018, when she was confirmed into the Catholic Church.

+Early life

+Initially enrolled at the public school Lapierre in Le Mée-sur-Seine, near Paris, she attended middle school at the Institut catholique François-d’Assise-Nicolas-Barré in Monaco.

+In 2024 Princess Alexandra completed her Master of Arts in History and Literature at Columbia University in Paris.